leadond/onboarding-saas/OnboardKit_Flagship_Enhancement_Plan.md

 - Backup and disaster recovery procedures tested
 - Monitoring and alerting systems operational

-**Note:** This database setup phase will be initiated after all frontend feature development is complete and represents the final step in achieving full production readiness for the OnboardKit flagship platform.
+**Note:** This database setup phase will be initiated after all frontend feature development is complete and represents the final step in achieving full production readiness for the Onboard Hero flagship platform.

 ---